Strasbourg hotels

 A two to three-day stay allows you to see the main attractions such as the Notre-Dame Cathedral, the Petite France district, the European quarter, and some museums.
 For a more complete experience, four to five days will give you time to explore less touristy neighborhoods like Neudorf or Krutenau, try several local specialties, and consider an excursion on the Alsace Wine Route.

-What are the must-see attractions and activities in Strasbourg?
+What must-see attractions and activities should I consider for a first visit to Strasbourg?